top of page

 A simple custom report showing average purchase revenue per user for each of the default channel groupings

-In our example above, we have discovered that average purchase revenue per user is hugely higher for email traffic than for any other channel.
+In our example above, we’ve discovered that average purchase revenue per user is hugely higher for email traffic than for any other channel.
 That’s definitely worth further investigation.

 If you run a blog or a news site, GA4 can help shape your content strategy.
-It will tell you which content is attracting not just the most users, but also the most engaged users (based on GA4’s new engagement metrics).
+It will tell you which content is attracting not just the most users, but also the most engaged users (or to put it another way, the ones least likely to bounce).
 Knowing what works for your audience and what doesn’t can ultimately help you learn more about what they prefer.

 Once you have a grasp of GA4 and its capabilities, you can start to plan changes to your site that can help you achieve your business goals.
 And of course, GA4 will be on hand to measure how effective those changes are.
 This enables you to make incremental improvements to your site based on real data.
 Sounds good?
 Let’s get started!